aunchagaonkar/gofilencryptor/docs/01_command_line_interface__cli__.md

 #### 2. Running with Docker

-As we saw in [Chapter 1](01_application_packaging__docker__.md), you can also run `gofilencryptor` inside a Docker container.
+We will see in [Chapter 7](01_application_packaging__docker__.md), you can also run `gofilencryptor` inside a Docker container.
 The key difference is how you launch the program.
 You use `docker run`, and then pass the `gofilencryptor` commands and arguments to the container.

 ```sh
 docker run -v /Users/yourname/Documents/Secrets:/app/files \